ejkreboot/rnab/README.md

 ## Function List

-For a complete list of functions and links to their help pages enter the following in an R session and follow the resulting link:
+For a complete list of functions and links to their help pages enter the following in an R session:

 ```
-??rnab
+?'rnab-package'
 ```